microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 To ensure that unnecessary copying of data can be avoided, QIR distinguishes two kinds of counts that can be tracked: reference counts and alias counts.

-Reference counts track the number of handles that allow to access a certain value *in LLVM*.
+Reference counts track the number of handles that allow access to a certain value *in LLVM*.
 They hence determine when the value can be released by the runtime; values are allocated with a reference count of 1, and will be released when their reference count reaches 0.

-Alias counts, on the other hand, track how may handles exist *in the source language*.
+Alias counts, on the other hand, track how many handles to a value exist *in the source language*.
 They determine when the runtime needs to copy data; when copy functions are invoked, the copy is executed only if the alias count is larger than 0, or the copy is explicitly forced.
-Alias counts are hence useful to optimize the handling of data types that are represented as pointers in QIR, but are value types, i.e. immutable, within the source language.
+Alias counts are useful for optimizing the handling of data types that are represented as pointers in QIR, but are value types, i.e. immutable, within the source language.

-The compiler is responsible to track both counts as needed by injecting the corresponding calls to modify them.
-A call to modify such counts will only ever modify the count for the given instance itself and not for inner item such as e.g. tuple or array items, or captured values for callables; the compiler is responsible for injecting calls to update counts for inner items as needed.
+The compiler is responsible for generating code that tracks both counts correctly by injecting the corresponding calls to modify them.
+A call to modify such counts will only ever modify the count for the given instance itself and not for any inner items such as the elements of a tuple or an array, or a value captured by a callable; the compiler is responsible for injecting calls to update counts for inner items as needed.
-A targeted runtime is free to provide other mechanism for garbage collection and treat calls to modify reference counts as hints or as simple no-ops.
+A runtime implementation is free to provide another mechanism for garbage collection and to treat calls to modify reference counts as hints or as simple no-ops.

 - Runtime routines that create a new instance always initialize the instance with a reference count of 1, and an alias count of 0.